 Reacting irate in road rage situations, may also make you feel better, but it’s not appropriate.

-What you could or should be doing is expressing your frustrations, in other ways which also allows you to release those same feelings, or find a way to calm yourself down.
+What you could or should be doing is expressing your frustration in other ways, which also allows you to release those same feelings, or find a way to calm yourself down.

 If you have a short temper, attempting to calm yourself down is easier said than done, however.